-- a.)
+a.)
 If one or more players are riding on the line of the ball and for any reason it is unexpectedly deflected, creating a new line, if they continue in the original line for a short distance, they have right of way.
-If any of the players involved in a play or another player takes the new line, the players on the previous line have right of way and they cannot hit the ball. - b.)
-If a player in possession of the ball suddenly changes its direction, toward an opposing player, this opponent has the right to clear the right of way and may not play the ball without this constituting a foul. - c.)
-A player in possession of the ball on his offside may move the ball at any angle to the left, and the trailing opponent must play the ball on his nearside. - d.)
-In the event that a player advances the ball passing the opposing player, on the same line and at the same speed, the opponent is allowed to hit a backhander on the right (offside), provided he does not make a cross: the original player can only play the ball again on the nearside. - e.)
-Delay of Game: A player in possession of the ball, marked by approximately 2 horse lengths or less by an opposing player must keep moving.
-Should the player in possession of the ball either stop or reduce their speed to a walk or walking speed, the player (and or any member of the player's team) will have 5 seconds to either hit away or run with the ball.
-An infraction of this rule will result in a penalty against the team in possession of the ball. - f.)
+If any of the players involved in a play or another player takes the new line, the players on the previous line have right of way and they cannot hit the ball.

+b.)
+If a player in possession of the ball suddenly changes its direction, toward an opposing player, this opponent has the right to clear the right of way and may not play the ball without this constituting a foul.

+c.)
+A player in possession of the ball on his offside may move the ball at any angle to the left, and the trailing opponent must play the ball on his nearside.

+d.)
+In the event that a player advances the ball passing the opposing player, on the same line and at the same speed, the opponent is allowed to hit a backhander on the right (offside), provided he does not make a cross: the original player can only play the ball again on the nearside.

+e.)
+Delay of Game: A player in possession of the ball when marked by an opposing player must keep moving the ball.
+Should he stop or reduce to a walk or walking speed he may tap the ball only once and thereafter he or any member of his team must within 5 seconds either hit the ball away or run with it.
+A player is considered to be marked when an opposing player is within two ponies' lengths of his own and the player in possession is neither being blocked nor ridden off and therefore has the freedom to continue along the right of way.
+An infraction of this rule will result in a penalty against the team in possession of the ball.

+f.)
 Right of Way on the Boards: when the ball is hit toward the boards and stops or is within approximately 6" of the boards, a player following the ball that is at an angle of approximately 90 degrees perpendicular to the boards, cannot turn without allowing the trailing player to clear or make a nearside play, unless the trailing player checks or reduces speed, the player with the ball may then turn the ball in either direction providing that he maintains speed and continues the play.